"No re-export to Russia": Legally Compliant Export Contracts

 • and further in paragraph 5 "obligations under paragraph (1), (2), and (3)"

-• Additionally, the formulation in paragraph 4 could be revised, especially the part "of an essential element" seems superfluous.
+• Additionally, the wording in paragraph 4 could be revised, especially the part "of an essential element" seems superfluous.

-• Lastly, in modern contract language, "may" is used instead of "shall be entitled".
+• Finally, it is customary in modern contract language to use "may" instead of "shall be entitled".

-• Furthermore, the penalty clause does not differentiate between whether a breach of the obligation under paragraph 1 (abstention from sale, export, or re-export to Russia), paragraph 2 (best efforts obligation), or paragraph 3 (monitoring) occurs.
-According to BGH, the inappropriateness of a penalty clause can already result from a flat-rate sanction being imposed without differentiating according to the type, weight, and duration of the contractual breaches.
-Such a sanction would only be permissible if the stated amount is also appropriate in light of the typically smallest contractual breach (see BGH ruling of 31 August 2017 - VII ZR 308/16; BGH ruling of 20 January 2016 – VIII ZR 26/15).
+• Moreover, the penalty clause does not differentiate whether there is a breach of duty under paragraph 1 (refraining from selling, exporting, or re-exporting to Russia), paragraph 2 (best efforts), or paragraph 3 (monitoring).
+According to the BGH, the unreasonableness of a penalty clause may already result from the fact that a specific amount is provided as a flat sanction without differentiating according to the nature, weight, and duration of the violations.
+Such a sanction would only be permissible if the specified amount was still reasonable even in light of the typical least contractual breach (cf. BGH, decision of 31 August 2017 - VII ZR 308/16; BGH, decision of 20 January 2016 – VIII ZR 26/15).

-• Independently of this, the exporter must carefully consider how high the penalty should be.
-The amount of the penalty could also result in an unacceptable disadvantage for the contract partner.
-This is particularly the case when the sanction is out of proportion to the gravity of the breach and its consequences for the contract partner (see BGH ruling of 20 January 2016 – VIII ZR 26/15).
+• Regardless, the exporter must carefully consider how high the penalty should be.
+Because the amount of a penalty could also result in disadvantage to the contract partner.
+This is especially the case if the sanction is disproportionate to the weight of the violation and its consequences for the contract partner (cf. BGH, decision of 20 January 2016 – VIII ZR 26/15).

-• The legal ineffectiveness of the penalty could even encompass the entirety of paragraph 4.
-However, the exporter could argue in case of a dispute that the remaining paragraph 4 stands logically and linguistically on its own ("blue-pencil-test").
+• The invalidity of the penalty clause under general terms and conditions law could even affect the entire paragraph 4.
+However, the exporter can argue in case of dispute that the rest of paragraph 4 stands alone linguistically and content-wise ("blue-pencil-test").

-• How could the penalty be structured to be legally secure?
+• How could the penalty be legally secure?

-• A plausible option would be to make the penalty dependent on culpability.
-This would mean, however, that the contract partner could exculpate themselves in the event of a breach, and the penalty would not apply.
-Independent of this, the penalty amount would still need to differentiate according to the type of breach.
+• Clearly, it would be to structure the penalty dependent on fault.
+However, this would mean that the contract partner could excuse themselves in case of breach and the penalty would not apply.
+Regardless, the penalty amount would still have to differentiate according to the type of breach.

-• It is also conceivable to use a penalty clause according to the so-called "Hamburg Custom", whereby the exporter can determine the penalty amount at their reasonable discretion, with the appropriateness being reviewed by the competent court in the event of a dispute (§ 315 BGB).
-It would also be possible to specify an amount in the contract that is intended to correspond to fairness.
-However, such a regulation would ultimately lead to a legal dispute (this already results from the wording).
+• It is also conceivable to use a penalty clause according to the so-called "Hamburger Brauch", where the exporter can determine the penalty amount at its reasonable discretion, with reasonableness reviewed by the competent court (§ 315 BGB).
+It would also be possible to name an amount in the contract that is deemed reasonable.
+However, such a regulation inevitably leads to a legal dispute (this already results from the wording).

-• Another alternative would be a liquidated damages, but its amount must be proportional to the potential damage to the exporter.
-This can hardly be predicted at the time of contract design.
+• Another alternative would be a lumpsum damage compensation ("liquidated damages"), although its amount must be proportionate to the possible damage to the exporter.
+This can hardly be predicted at the time of contract formation.

-• An individual agreement (with the consequence that general business terms law does not apply) is ruled out because the exporter (legally the user of general terms and conditions) cannot seriously make the "no re-export to Russia" clause available for negotiation.
-However, the highest court jurisprudence in Germany requires this, which many companies are unaware of (see BGH ruling of 19 March 2019 – XI ZR 9/18).
+• An individual agreement (with the result that general terms and conditions law do not apply) is already ruled out because the exporter (using general terms and conditions law) cannot seriously put the "no re-export to Russia" clause up for negotiation.
+However, this is precisely demanded by the highest courts in Germany (cf. BGH, order of 19 March 2019 – XI ZR 9/18).

-• A completely different approach would be to resolve the general business terms law issue of the penalty clause and other provisions in the contract (especially the exporter's liability limitation) by choosing an appropriate legal jurisdiction.
-Before considering Swiss law or other legal systems, it may be worth looking at the UN Sales Law (CISG) as part of German law.
-If the UN Sales Law is not excluded – as is often reflexively done out of ignorance – two aspects would be interesting: First, an independent penalty would be possible because the UN Sales Law does not require culpability.
-Second, the "material breach" mentioned in paragraph 4 of the "no re-export to Russia" clause could be seen as a "fundamental breach" in the sense of Article 25 CISG.
-This would allow the exporter to demand a legally effective penalty and withdraw from the contract according to paragraph 4 of the clause or Article 64 CISG.
-A arbitration clause should be included instead of a jurisdiction clause.
+• A completely different approach would be to solve the general terms and conditions law problem of the penalty clause and other regulations in the contract (especially the exporter's limitation of liability) through an appropriate choice of law.
+Before considering Swiss law or other jurisdictions, it is worth looking at the UN Sales Law (CISG) as part of German law.
+If the UN Sales Law is not—often reflexively and rather out of ignorance—excluded in practice, two aspects would be interesting: Firstly, an independent penalty would be possible because the UN Sales Law does not require fault.
+Secondly, the "material breach" mentioned in paragraph 4 of the "no re-export to Russia" clause could quite possibly be seen as a "fundamental breach" in the sense of Article 25 CISG.
+This would allow the exporter both to demand an enforceable penalty and to withdraw from the contract under paragraph 4 of the clause or Article 64 CISG.
+Additionally, a arbitration clause should be added instead of a court jurisdiction clause.

-Paragraph 5 should be linked to an audit right of the exporter.
+Paragraph 5 should be associated with an audit right of the exporter.

-It seems advisable to include in a new paragraph 6 an indemnity obligation of the buyer towards the exporter ("Indemnity") in case the buyer violates its obligations under the "no re-export to Russia" clause.
-The issue of legality under general business terms law should also be considered in this context.
+It seems reasonable to include an indemnification obligation of the buyer to the exporter ("Indemnity") for a breach of the "no re-export to Russia" clause in a new paragraph 6.
+Again, the issue of general terms and conditions law should be considered.

-Regardless of the legality under general business terms law, the exporter should not only implement the "no re-export to Russia" clause in its General Terms and Conditions of Sale, but also in other contract documents (contract, offer, etc.).
-This is because general terms and conditions frequently do not become part of the contract internationally due to lack of (effective) inclusion or due to conflicting general terms and conditions ("battle of the forms"), which would lead to the "no re-export to Russia" clause not being applicable.
+Regardless of the legal effectiveness, the exporter should implement the "no re-export to Russia" clause not only in its general sales conditions but also in other contractual documents (contract, offer, etc.).
+Because internationally, general terms and conditions are often not part of the contract due to lack of incorporation or due to conflicting general terms and conditions ("battle of forms"), which would result in the "no re-export to Russia" clause not being applied.

 Practical Recommendations

-Companies should first check whether the scope of application is opened at all.
-Specifically, whether in individual cases it concerns goods listed in the mentioned lists of goods and sold to contract partners whose seat is not in the EU or a partner country.
+Initially, companies should check whether the application scope is opened at all.
+Specifically: whether it concerns goods mentioned in the goods lists and sold to contract partners not established in the EU or a partner country.

-If the scope of application is opened, companies must include a "no re-export to Russia" clause in their contracts.
-The EU Commission's template clause can be adopted but should be revised linguistically and substantively and supplemented with additional regulations (audit, indemnity, etc.).
-Additionally, when German law applies, the requirements under general business terms law must be considered.
+If the application scope is opened, companies must include a "no re-export to Russia" clause in their contracts.
+The EU Commission's model clause can be adopted but should be linguistically and content-wise revised and supplemented with additional regulations (audit, indemnity, etc.).
+Additionally, the requirements of general terms and conditions law must be observed under German law.

 Further Information